1. Indexes to the National Register of Archives

 2. Accessions to repositories

-Each year The National Archives contacts approximately 250 of the principal record repositories in the British Isles in order to discover which major and unusual accessions have been received.
+Each year The National Archives contacts over 250 of the principal record repositories in the British Isles in order to discover which major and unusual accessions have been received.
 This information is added to the indexes to the National Register of Archives.
-It is also edited and used to produce thirty-three thematic digests, including one relating to gardening.
+It is also edited and used to produce thematic digests, including one relating to gardening.
 The digests are made available online and distributed for publication in a number of learned journals and newsletters.
 Further information about accessions is available on our website.

 3. Relevant repositories